 You’ve become the proud new owner of a German Shepherd puppy and are beside yourself with joy.
 But now, you’re starting to worry about what is the best way to take care of your pup.
 All sorts of questions are running through your mind, the most worrying being, “How much exercise does a German Shepherd puppy need?”

 So, without wasting any more time, let’s take a look at the kind of plan you will need to make sure your pup reaches its full potential.
-Also, to put all your worries to rest, we will even tell you about the kind of exercises that are best for your new best friend.
+Also, to put all your worries to rest, we will even tell you about the kind of exercises that’s best for your new best friend.

 How Much Exercise Does a German Shepherd Puppy Need?